zyzshishui/slime/examples/true_on_policy/README.md

 Briefly speaking, we handled the following components to make them aligned:

-* Attention: We use FA3 backend for both training and inference, since it achieves bitwise equal between prefill and decode operations.
+* Attention: We use the [Flash Attention 3](https://github.com/Dao-AILab/flash-attention) backend for both training and inference, since it achieves bitwise equal between prefill and decode operations.
-* GEMM: We use DeepGEMM for fast matrix multiplication while preserving true-on-policy, thanks to its algorithm to pick things like tensor core instructions ([SGLang#12142](https://github.com/sgl-project/sglang/pull/12142)).
+* GEMM: We use [DeepGEMM](https://github.com/deepseek-ai/DeepGEMM) for fast matrix multiplication while preserving true-on-policy, thanks to its algorithm to pick things like tensor core instructions ([SGLang#12142](https://github.com/sgl-project/sglang/pull/12142)).
+* Batch invariant kernels: This is a prerequisite for true on-policy, and we use [the ones](https://github.com/thinking-machines-lab/batch_invariant_ops) from the Thinking Machines Lab.
-* For other kernels, we align numeric operation details between the two systems for simplicity, such as op dtype, detailed kernels, etc, besides using batch-invariant kernels as a prerequisite.
-Some operations can also be compiled to speedup ([#603](https://github.com/THUDM/slime/pull/603), [SGLang#12161](https://github.com/sgl-project/sglang/pull/12161)).
+* We align numeric operation details between the two systems for simplicity, such as op dtype, detailed kernels, etc. Some operations can also be compiled to speedup ([#603](https://github.com/THUDM/slime/pull/603), [SGLang#12161](https://github.com/sgl-project/sglang/pull/12161)).

 In order to more easily align the two parts, we use SGLang's [dumper](https://github.com/sgl-project/sglang/blob/main/python/sglang/srt/debug_utils/dumper.py) tool for quick comparisons.
 (Need [#12622](https://github.com/sgl-project/sglang/pull/12622) and [#12623](https://github.com/sgl-project/sglang/pull/12623) for most convenience.)